governify/tp-tester/README.md

 # Recommendations for committing to this repo
 When committing to this repo, make sure that you are not including any sensitive information, such as API tokens, TPAs or metrics.
 In particular, yo should not upload any changes to the `code.json`, `gl-code.json` and `jira-code.json` files, and no files should be included within the `src/assets/savedMetrics` and the `src/assets/savedMetrics/tpaMetrics` directories.
 Note that the three token files need to exist in the repo with placeholder tokens, as the application does not automatically create them if they do not exist and will throw an error if that happens.
 This behavior may be improved in a future update.

+## Developing a new step
+Creating a new step for the Automated Testing page usually requires the following steps:

+1. Create a service under `src/app/services` for the API you wish to use.
+Currently, there are services for GitHub, GitLab and Jira, so you do not need to create a service if you want to create steps for these three applications.
+2. Inside the service, implement any function you would like to use.
+You may use the existing services as a guide to know what the functions should return.
+In general, the functions should receive the necessary information to perform a step, and it should return the API response.
+3. Modify the `src/app/pages/tests/tests.component.ts` file to add the step under the appropriate HTTP method (GET, POST, PUT or DELETE).
+You may check the existing steps to know what you should add here.
+4. Modify the `src/app/pages/yamels/yamels.component.ts` file to add an example of the structure of the step, as it will be used in the Automated Testing page.
+Add the example at the end of the existing examples, and modify the ID to the next consecutive number.
+5. Modify the `en.json` and `es.json` files under the `src/assets/i18n` directory to add a name to the step, in both English and Spanish.
+6. Test the newly created step in the Automated Testing page.